Graves' disease

-The exact cause of the disease is unclear; however, it is believed to involve a combination of genetic and environmental factors.
-A person is more likely to be affected if they have a family member with the disease.
-If one twin is affected, a 30% chance exists that the other twin will also have the disease.
+The exact cause of the disease is unclear, but symptoms are a result of antibodies binding to receptors on the thyroid, causing over-expression of thyroid hormone.
+Persons are more likely to be affected if they have a family member with the disease.
+If one monozygotic twin is affected, a 30% chance exists that the other twin will also have the disease.
 The onset of disease may be triggered by physical or emotional stress, infection, or giving birth.
-Those with other autoimmune diseases such as type 1 diabetes and rheumatoid arthritis are more likely to be affected.
+Those with other autoimmune diseases, such as type 1 diabetes and rheumatoid arthritis, are more likely to be affected.
 Smoking increases the risk of disease and may worsen eye problems.
 The disorder results from an antibody, called thyroid-stimulating immunoglobulin (TSI), that has a similar effect to thyroid stimulating hormone (TSH).
 These TSI antibodies cause the thyroid gland to produce excess thyroid hormones.
 The diagnosis may be suspected based on symptoms and confirmed with blood tests and radioiodine uptake.
-Typically, blood tests show a raised T3 and T4, low TSH, increased radioiodine uptake in all areas of the thyroid and TSI antibodies.
+Typically, blood tests show a raised T3 and T4, low TSH, increased radioiodine uptake in all areas of the thyroid, and TSI antibodies.

 The three treatment options are radioiodine therapy, medications, and thyroid surgery.
 Radioiodine therapy involves taking iodine-131 by mouth, which is then concentrated in the thyroid and destroys it over weeks to months.
 The resulting hypothyroidism is treated with synthetic thyroid hormones.
-Medications such as beta blockers may control some of the symptoms, and antithyroid medications such as methimazole may temporarily help people while other treatments are having effect.
+Medications such as beta blockers may control some of the symptoms, and antithyroid medications such as methimazole may temporarily help people, while other treatments are having an effect.
 Surgery to remove the thyroid is another option.
 Eye problems may require additional treatments.

-Graves' disease will develop in about 0.5% of males and 3% of females.
+Graves' disease develops in about 0.5% of males and 3.0% of females.
 It occurs about 7.5 times more often in women than in men.
-Often, it starts between the ages of 40 and 60 but can begin at any age.
+Often, it starts between the ages of 40 and 60, but can begin at any age.
 It is the most common cause of hyperthyroidism in the United States (about 50 to 80% of cases).
 The condition is named after Irish surgeon Robert Graves, who described it in 1835.
-A number of prior descriptions also exist.
+Many prior descriptions also exist.

 Signs and symptoms

-The signs and symptoms of Graves' disease virtually all result from the direct and indirect effects of hyperthyroidism, with main exceptions being Graves' ophthalmopathy, goiter, and pretibial myxedema (which are caused by the autoimmune processes of the disease).
+The signs and symptoms of Graves' disease virtually all result from the direct and indirect effects of hyperthyroidism, with the main exceptions being Graves ophthalmopathy, goiter, and pretibial myxedema (which are caused by the autoimmune processes of the disease).
 Symptoms of the resultant hyperthyroidism are mainly insomnia, hand tremor, hyperactivity, hair loss, excessive sweating, oligomenorrhea, itching, heat intolerance, weight loss despite increased appetite, diarrhea, frequent defecation, palpitations, periodic partial muscle weakness or paralysis in those especially of Asian descent, and skin warmth and moistness.
 Further signs that may be seen on physical examination are most commonly a diffusely enlarged (usually symmetric), nontender thyroid, lid lag, excessive lacrimation due to Graves' ophthalmopathy, arrhythmias of the heart, such as sinus tachycardia, atrial fibrillation, and premature ventricular contractions, and hypertension.